khanonjs/khanon.js-website/public/docs/0-what-is-khanon-js.md

 Khanon.js adds a layer between Babylon.js and the logic of your game, adding lifecycle to different objects as scenes, sprites, meshes or particles; and common features that any video game could require like assets management between scenes, actors, notifications, scene maps, and many other things that will make the game development easier and enjoyable.

 Khanon.js doesn’t pretend to substitute any of the Babylon.js features.
 Instead, its job is widening what Babylon.js offers, adding new features and functionalities.
-It also presents some alternatives like the Logger class, which is slightly different.
+It also presents some alternatives like the [Logger](https://khanonjs.com/api-docs/classes/modules_logger.Logger.html) class, which is slightly different.

+Khanon.js is being degisned to develop video games, but it can be used to develop any kind of interactive and multimedia application.

 # What about the code?

-Khanon.js is fully developed in [Typescript](https://www.typescriptlang.org/).
+Khanon.js is fully developed in [typescript](https://www.typescriptlang.org/).

-All the features mentioned before are easily implemented to your project throught class, method, or property decorators, making the code clean and reusable.
+All the features mentioned before are easily implemented to your project throught class, method, and property decorators, making the code clean and reusable.

 You can for example create an action which consist in rendering rain over the scene.
 This action would be implemented by a [SceneAction](https://khanonjs.com/api-docs/modules/decorators_scene_scene_action.html) decorated class, and could be used from any of the scenes.
 Same for actors, states, player events, and many others.

-Khanon.js is an instanceless framework (as many others like Angular, Nest or React), meaning you don't have to care for the instance management.
+Khanon.js is an instanceless framework (as many others like Angular, Nest or React), meaning you don't have to care for the instances management.
 Khanon.js will do that job for you, creating and destroying instances on demand.

 # How's the deal between Khanon.js and Babylon.js?